Cuckoo Meadow Pre-school

 - How accessible is the setting/school/college environment?

-The outdoor area is fully enclosed and is spacious.
+The outdoor area is fully enclosed, safe, and spacious.
 We are creative with our outdoor play and all children are encouraged to take part.
-Positive images are displayed throughout the preschool in the form of photographs.
-A visual timetable is displayed within the preschool.
-Throughout the course of the session there are predictable transitions such as cafe time, lunch time, show and tell and story time.
+Throughout the course of the session there are predictable transitions such as snack time, lunch time, show and tell and story time.
 Inside the pre-school there is a disabled toilet.

 - How will the setting/school/college prepare and support my child/young person to join the setting/school/college or the next stage of education and life?

 Cuckoo Meadow Preschool invite new children to an induction day where parents have the opportunity to meet their keyperson and other parents.
-We offer an opportunity to stay and play tailored to the child’s needs.
-Separation is handled sensitively and again tailored to each individual child.
-Transitions into school would be supported by staff
+We offer an opportunity to stay and play depending on your child’s needs.
+Our settling in process takes into account each child’s unique situation and is tailored accordingly.
+Separation is handled sensitively and again, adapted to each individual child and is discussed with the parents in advance.
+Transition to ‘big school’ is different for each child and will be managed accordingly, the team are experienced in ensuring the mainstream or special school have a detailed handover.

 - How are the setting's/school's/college's resources allocated and matched to children's/young people's special educational needs?

-Cuckoo Meadow Preschool accesses a local children’s resource centre where inclusion equipment can be borrowed on a long term loan helping to meet the individual needs of each child.
-Should it be required SEN funding can be allocated to your child where appropriate.
+Staff are allocated as needed, our setting has a higher staff to children ratio than most and so we are in the fortunate position of ensuring no child is overlooked.
+Cuckoo Meadow Preschool accesses a local children’s resource centre where inclusion equipment can be borrowed on a long-term loan basis helping to meet the individual needs of each child.
+SEN funding can be applied for further resources as needed.
 A meeting with parents and staff would be held to discuss how the funding and resources would benefit your child’s needs.

 - How is the decision made about what type and how much support my child/young person will receive?